Kajja/slash-a-node/README.md

 You can register many callbacks for every event.
 They will be called in the order that they were registered.
 The "tick" and the "finished" events are the only supported events.

 ### Creating test programs
-If you would like to create a test programs, it can be easier to use this method, instead of writing the instruction ids directly as in the example under the "Basic usage":
+If you would like to create a test programs, it can be easier to use this method, instead of writing the instruction ids directly as in the examples above:
 ```js
 var interpreter = require('slash-a-node').interpreter;